JuliaLang/julia/doc/src/manual/code-loading.md

   * The public `Priv` has no dependencies.
 - The application also depends on the `Pub` package, which in turn depends on the public `Priv ` and the same `Zebra` package which the private `Priv` package depends on.

-A materialized representation of this dependency `graph` looks like this:
+This dependency `graph` represented as a dictionary, looks like this:

 ```julia
 graph = Dict{UUID,Dict{Symbol,UUID}}(